eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-1/annex-1-definitions.md

 In fact, there are three sources for these definitions:

 - In the first place, the [European Digital Identity Regulation] defines several of these terms.
-Forconvenience, these definitions are listed in [Section A.2](#a2-definitions-from-the-european-digital-identity-regulation).
+For convenience, these definitions are listed in [Section A.2](#a2-definitions-from-the-european-digital-identity-regulation).
 - Secondly, the adopted Commission Implementing Regulations [CIR 2024/2977](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R2977), [CIR 2024/2979](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:L_202402979),